 The National Institute for International Education (NIIED) administers GKS.
 They manage on behalf of the Ministry of Education in Korea.

-The program allows students a once-in-a-lifetime chance to earn their undergraduate, graduation, and Ph.D. degrees in Korea.
+The program gives students a once-in-a-lifetime chance to earn their undergraduate, graduate, and Ph.D. degrees in Korea.

 The objective of the GKS